GerrySeidman/rectangles/auriStorKerberosPrincipals.md

 The steps in this lab will be:

 1. Create Kerberos principal used in legacy AFS deployments `afs/play.gerry@PLAY.GERRY`
-2. Create Kerberos principal used by YFS for RXGK authentication `yfs-rxgk/play.gerry@PLAY.GERRY`
+2. Create Kerberos principal used by AuriStorFS for RXGK authentication `yfs-rxgk/play.gerry@PLAY.GERRY`
-3. Create an afs3-bos principal and keytab for **EACH OF** the YFS server.s
+3. Create an afs3-bos principal and keytab for **EACH OF** the AuriStorFS server.s

 After completing this lab: